artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WC - APG Weight Shipping.
 APG Shipping Tab.

 == Changelog ==
+= 3.11.0 =
+* Added compatibility with YITH WooCommerce Product Bundles.
+On bundles set to "Items will be bundled in a unique shipment", the bundled items now inherit the bundle shipping class and no longer add their own weight and dimensions, so the bundle shipping rate is applied correctly.
+* Compatible with WooCommerce 11.0.
 = 3.10.0 =
 * Fixed the shipping methods list not refreshing when methods were added, deleted or enabled/disabled in a shipping zone (the list could show empty or outdated on stores with a persistent object cache).
 * Improved cache invalidation for product categories, tags and attribute values, so new ones show up immediately.